bioinformaticsdotca/CSHL_2019/Module15/customnetwork/createcustomnetwork.md

 permalink: /CSHL_2019_Module15_lab3
 title: HT-Bio
 header1: Workshop Pages for Students
-header2: High-throughput Biology - From Sequence to Networks 2019 - Lab 15
+header2: High-throughput Biology - From Sequence to Networks 2019 - Lab 15 - Part 3
 image: /site_images/CBW-CSHL-graphic-square.png
 home: https://bioinformaticsdotca.github.io/CSHL_2019
-description: HT-Bio Module 15 Lab author:Veronique Voisin
+description: HT-Bio Module 15 Lab - Part 3
+author: Veronique Voisin
-modified: March 15th, 2019
+modified: March 15, 2019
 ---

 **This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
 This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.**